SurjithGaddam/python_project/README.md

 Key Takeaway: Specialized skills offer higher pay, while foundational tools ensure wide demand across industries.

 ### 4. What is the most optimal skill to learn for Data Analysts?
+To identify the most optimal skills to learn ( the ones that are the highest paid and highest in demand) I calculated the percent of skill demand and the median salary of these skills.
+To easily identify which are the most optimal skills to learn.

+View my notebook with detailed steps here: [5_optimal_skills.ipynb](3_project\5_optimal_skills.ipynb)

 ''' python
 rom adjustText import adjust_text sns.scatterplot(